Basis-Theory/basistheory-android/example/README.md

 # Android SDK Example App

-This example Android app demonstrates how Elements can be integrated into your Android applications.
+This example Android app demonstrates how Basis Theory Elements can be integrated into your Android app.

 ## Setup